YumTaha/robot-vision/README.md

 > [!NOTE]
-> Ensure these topics match the configuration to avoid misalignments.
+> - Ensure these topics match the configuration to avoid misalignments.
+> - You can always edit them in rviz and save them to an rviz file to be loaded.
+> - The Rviz config file for yolo is in `yolo_ros/src/yolo_ros/yolo_bringup/rviz/yolo.rviz`

 ---